SwagpoolHQ/discord-analytics-bot/SECURITY.md

 ## Supported Versions

-Discord Links is still in Alpha.
+Discordlinks is still in Alpha.
 All security vulnerability reports are welcome.

 ## Reporting a Vulnerability